Colombia

 That said the food varies a lot from region to region.
 Soups are always amazing in Colombia and prepare to be amazed at the sheer amount of fresh fruits and vegetables that you can pick up at the markets.

-Eating out is very cheap in Colombia and you can find local places to eat a lunch of soup, meat, rice and veggies with a drink for around $8000 COP ($2).
+Eating out is very cheap in Columbia South America and you can find local places to eat a lunch of soup, meat, rice and veggies with a drink for around $8000 COP ($2) which will save your money during your trip to Colombia.

 Many people come to Colombia to take Spanish classes.
 So if you want to take a week of group classes here studying for 5 hours a day expect to pay about $130 USD a week.

-Other activities people do here are visiting coffee and cacao farms, paragliding, horseback riding, kitesurfing, and hiking.
+One of the best time to visit Columbia is if you’re into trying activities such as visiting coffee and cacao farms, paragliding, horseback riding, kitesurfing, and hiking.

-I would budget for at least $10 USD a day for activities if you want to do the lost city hike or visit Cabo de la Valle then you will need a bit more money as both have pretty fixed prices.
+I would budget for at least $10 USD a day during my trip to Colombia.
+If you want to do the lost city hike or visit Cabo de la Valle then you will need a bit more money as both have pretty fixed prices.
 Somedays you will spend less of course, and some days more.

 Accommodation: $35,000 COP